Tag: Phoenix

 TAFC – PHOENIX

 After a couple of test runs – one too soft and one a little too hard – the team got down to business Friday when qualifying officially got under way.
-Strasburg split the difference, and the car charged to the 1,000-foot mark, where, as planned, Whiteley clicked it off, coasting to a 5.71.
-On her second and final attempt, the “Shattered Glass” Camaro produced a fine 5.47 at 263.82 mph, good for No. 2 behind rookie Maddi Gordon, who went low with a 5.43 in her first start since taking over for her dad, outgoing world champion Doug Gordon.
+Strasburg split the difference and the car charged to the 1,000-foot mark, where, as planned, Whiteley clicked it off, coasting to a 5.71.
+On her second and final attempt, the “Shattered Glass” Camaro produced a fine 5.47 at 263.82 mph, good for No. 2 behind rookie Maddi Gordon, who went low with a 5.43 in her first start since taking over for her dad, outgoing world champ Doug Gordon.

-That won’t be the only major change to Whiteley’s machine for the season ahead.
-“We’re gonna try that thing Hough uses [the recently legalized two-step],” Whiteley said.
-“We’ve been struggling with this clutch-pedal extension and I’ve been struggling to cut a light for 12 years now.
+It won’t be the only major change to Whiteley’s machine for the season ahead.
+“We’re going to try that thing Hough uses [the newly legalized two-step],” Whiteley said.
+“I’ve been fighting this clutch-pedal extension and struggling to cut a light for 12 years now.
 If I don’t roll in deep, I can’t get a light.
-I can tell you one thing, though: this car will still have a clutch pedal, no matter what.
-I’ll quit before I run a car without one.”
+I can tell you one thing, though – this car is still going to have a clutch pedal, no matter what.
+I’d quit before I’d drive a car without one.”

 TAFC – PHOENIX 2023